ashinno/Products_reviews_API/README.md

 ## Installation

 1. Clone the repository
-2. Install the required packages using NuGet package manager
+2. Install the required packages
 3. Update the `appsettings.json` file with your MongoDB connection string and database name.

 ## Usage